giusycresenzi/cli-todo-cpp/README.md

 my first ever project lets go
 [WHAT IS IT]
-it's a todo list with a todo.txt file and some methods to add, remove, sort, filter tasks
+it's a todo list with a todo.txt file and some methods to add, remove, sort, filter tasks has also a CommandHelper class to do simple things